 If you wish to contest a divorce in Singapore, you will need to file a Memorandum of Appearance and Divorce and if necessary, a Counterclaim.
 These documents will need to be sent to the Court and to your spouse’s legal team.
 Your lawyer can assist you in preparing these documents.

 + Are there any other requirements?

-If you have a child under the age of 21, you and your spouse will need to attend mediation and/or counselling at the Family Justice Courts.
-These sessions are provided free of charge.
-You and your spouse do not need to come to an agreement on financial issues during mediation.
-However, you might find it helpful to have your divorce lawyer present so that he or she can advise you on whether a particular proposal by your spouse is reasonable.
+If you have a child under the age of 21 years old, you and your spouse will need to attend mediation and/or counselling at the Family Justice Courts.
+These sessions are for you and your spouse to come to an agreement on the financial issues such as the maintenance for the wife, the maintenance for the child and how you wish to split the matrimonial assets.

 + Is the divorce procedure different for Muslim marriages?